 This is not a brand new plan.
-Back in Deuteronomy 28, during Moses’ time, just before the people are going into the Promised Land, God reminds them to obey or else a nation will conquer and scatter them.
+Back in Deuteronomy 28, during Moses’ time, just before the people are going to the Promised Land, God reminds them to obey or else a nation will conquer and scatter them.
 Now, to Habakkuk, God gives more information about the plan, namely that the Chaldeans are the nation that will conquer and that it will happen in Habakkuk’s lifetime.

 God tells Habakkuk to wait and to watch to see His plan unfold.

 Although the Chaldeans are not scheduled to come to conquer us today, God does have a plan for the injustice that we witness.
 Some of God’s plan has been revealed to us in the book of Revelation, but other parts have not.
 We do not know the specifics of how God’s justice will unfold for each injustice that we witness, but we can trust that God’s justice will come.

 God invites us to be waiting and watching.